 On the podium thanks to e-learning: why sports clubs and associations should focus on digitalisation

 After the Olympics is before the next Rugby League, is before the FIFA World Cup!
+Or vice versa.
 Regardless of discipline: Training is not only essential for the professional athletes and players, but their trainers, referees and crew members also need continuous professional development.

 This ranges from new training methods through first aid courses to preventive approaches and anti-doping training – and everything in between.
 We spoke to a former pro athlete, and explain how these and other topics can be presented as e-learning contents, and what advantages that brings.

+Remember the summer games?
 German long jumper Malaika Mihambo leaps seven metres to gold, British swimmer Duncan Scott fishes an incredible four medals out of the pool, and Jake Whetton misses the Australian hockey fans' dream by a hair's breadth.
 That’s only a small selection of successful athletes who gave the audience goose bumps during the Olympics.
+And now we are cheering along with the winter athletes in the freezing snow.

 Yet, behind all that sweat – and probably also tears – it takes to get this far, is more than physical effort and mental training.
 Behind every successful athlete is an entire association and a team that also needs to train and continue learning.